 - Helen Davies in Penang, Malaysia: $625 per month for 1,600 square feet, 3BRs, on the 15th floor of a high-rise with a pool and gym.

 Some of these people told me they’re at the higher end of the market, like Keith and Tina in Cuenca (you can find a 1BR there for $400 fairly easily) and Cory in Budapest ($500 to $650 there is the common range).
-One person I interviewed in Buenos Aires was paying $1,200 a month, but she said it was a “posh, kick-ass apartment in the most expensive area of the city.”
+One person I interviewed who was living in Buenos Aires was paying $1,200 a month, but she said it was a “posh, kick-ass apartment in the most expensive area of the city.”

 Labor Costs in Cheaper Countries